 PERI works with local nonprofit organizations to measure the success of programs and services provided to the community.
-We walk them through the process of identifying the key points of a program or service, how to measure its success and where adjustments can be made to improve outcomes.
+We walk them through the process of identifying the key points of a program or service, how to measure its success, and where adjustments can be made to improve outcomes.

 Golden Ciphers is the first agency to submit a proposal (and be accepted) to participate in the PERI program for a second time.
-Golden Ciphers is seeking services related to the Rites of Passage Programs, which include co-ed alumni of other agency services and their family members, as well as volunteers and interns.
+Golden Ciphers is seeking services related Rites of Passage Programming, which include co-ed alumni of other agency services and their family members, as well as volunteers and interns.
 The agency is beginning to offer this program to the re-entry population, several Cleveland Metropolitan School Districts, and as a juvenile diversion program.
 The program involves a commitment to Golden Ciphers as lifetime members, completion of ritual activities, a test, and community service learning projects.